-The Brotherhood advocates for energy efficiency policy and program development, which assists low income households.
+The Brotherhood has advocated for energy efficiency policy and program development, which assists low- income households.

 Contact Damian Sullivan